alephcloud/hs-configuration-tools/README.md

     indirect dependencies along with their licenses and copyrights.

 *   `--license`
-    prints the text of the lincense of the application and exits.
+    prints the text of the license of the application and exits.

 Here is the example output of `--long-info` for the example `examples/Trivial.hs` from this package: